 Bedroom in the house.
 Outdoor tenting can be arranged.

-There is no public transportation but we have bicycles.
-One lake is within walking distance, and as hosts we can drive visitors to lakes farther away.
+There is limited public transportation.
+One lake is within walking distance, and as hosts, we can drive visitors to lakes farther away.
 The 150 acres of Carolinian forest species has walking trails.

-We have hosted "woofers" for the past six years.
+We have hosted "woofers" for the past ten years.

 Limited internet access